thefonso/UNCLEFONSO_lessons/00-week/ruby_basics/cheatsheets /faq.md

 If operators such as + and - are defined, Ruby automatically handles the self assignment forms (+=, -= and so on).

-#7.4 All these objects are fine, but does Ruby have any simple functions?
+#All these objects are fine, but does Ruby have any simple functions?

 Yes and no. Ruby has methods that look like functions in languages such as C or Perl: